H.R. 5488: Special Diabetes Program for Indians Reauthorization Act of 2025

 Who benefits from H.R.
 5488?

-American Indian and Alaska Native patients with diabetes or diabetes risk
+American Indian and Alaska Native patients

-Tribal health programs and clinics
+Tribal and Indian Health Service clinics

-Families in Native communities managing chronic disease
+Families managing a chronic disease

 Who is affected by H.R.
 5488?